pikasTech/pikadoc-en/docs/source/Keil 仿真工程.md

 # How to Get Started with PikaScript using KEIL Simulator

-In this article, we introduce a way of playing PikaScript without any hardware, i.e. using simulation in MDK.
+In this article, we introduce a new way of playing PikaScript without hardware, i.e. using simulation in MDK.
 The target board of simulation is stm32f103, and you can experience the fun of pikascript immediately after downloading the project.

 ## Create project
-Enter pikascript official website [http://pikascript.com](http://pikascript.com)
+Open the pikascript official website [http://pikascript.com](http://pikascript.com)

 Select simulation-keil and click "Start Generation"